Owl (Marvel Comics): Powers and abilities

-The Owl wears a set of metal razor-sharp steel-tool talons attached to each forearm (closely resembling Wolverine's claws) and a specially designed cape designed to resemble an owl's outstretched wings to assist him in steering during flight, and often uses various other bird-themed weapons and pieces of equipment.
-This special equipment was designed for him by the Tinkerer.
-Although the Owl is somewhat deranged, he is an extremely skilled criminal organizer and money launderer.
+Owl wears a set of steel talons attached to each forearm and a specially designed cape resembling an owl's wings to assist him in steering during flight.
+He often uses various other bird-themed weapons and pieces of equipment.

 Other versions

 Age of Apocalypse

-An alternate timeline variant of the Owl appears in Age of Apocalypse as a member of Apocalypse's Marauders who is later killed by Gwen Stacy and Clint Barton.
+An alternate timeline version of Owl appears in Age of Apocalypse.
+This version is a member of Apocalypse's Marauders who is later killed by Gwen Stacy and Clint Barton.

 Age of Ultron

-An alternate universe variant of the Owl makes a minor appearance in Age of Ultron #1.
+An alternate universe version of Owl makes a minor appearance in Age of Ultron #1.